Aru1771/Aws_Services_Zero_to_Hero/s3-Bucket/S3-Maindoc.md

-Versioing : By enabling this bucket versioning to s3 if we are uploading the same file agaian and again with the modified data the old file will be saved under versioning
+Versioing :

-            means we see latest file in objects tab. if you want to see old file we can see under versioning.
+       By enabling this bucket versioning to s3 if we are uploading the same file agaian and again with the modified data the old file will be saved under versioning means we see latest file in objects tab. if you want to see old file we can see underversioning.

 Use case in my project: for terrafrom state file.